 Did you know there is such a thing as a "wrongologist'?
 That's Kathryn Schulz's job title.
-Through her talk she shows us why it's ok to admit when we're being wrong, and why it's great to embrace our fallibility.
+Through her talk, she shows us why it's ok to admit when we're being wrong, and why it's great to embrace our fallibility.

 8. What I learned from 100 days of rejection – Jia Jiang

 Rejection can be a scary word; especially for us creatives.
 For research purposes, Jia Jiang (owner of Rejection Therapy) decided to seek out rejection for 100 days and discover the process we go through when we're turned down.
-Here, he shares what he learned, and offers great insight into dealing with rejection.
+Here, he shares what he learned, and offers excellent insight into dealing with rejection.

 9. Success, failure and the drive to keep creating – Elizabeth Gilbert

 Elizabeth Gilbert was once an "unpublished diner waitress", devastated by rejection letters.
-Now she's the author of best-selling book, 'Eat, Pray, Love' and has become an acclaimed writer.
+Now she's the author of the best-selling book, 'Eat, Pray, Love' and has become an acclaimed writer.
 Through this talk, she inspires us to keep trying, even when we feel we are failing.

 10. As work gets more complex, six rules to simplify – Yves Morieux

 Why do we sometimes feel so miserable at work?
-Possibly because things can get complex and tough, and we're often left to fend for ourselves.
+Possibly because things can get complicated and tough, and we're often left to fend for ourselves.
 In Yves Morieux's talk, we learn of six rules for "smart simplicity" so we can enjoy what we do again.